Guidance document: Annual update of seasonal influenza vaccines

 Periodic Benefit Risk Evaluation Report

 Effective monitoring and risk mitigation also require integration with an increasingly global vaccine supply network.
 Manufacturers are reminded to prepare an annual summary report of serious and non-serious adverse drug reactions following immunization with a critical analysis and conclusion of the effect on the risks and benefits of the vaccine (Section C.01.018 of the Food and Drug Regulations).
 The report should include all adverse reactions received during the preceding influenza season, and should be in the format of a Periodic Benefit-Risk Evaluation Report (PBRER) (ICH E2C(R2)).
-Reports covering intervals of 6 to 12 months should be sent to the attention of the Marketed Biologicals, Biotechnology and Natural Health Products Bureau, of the Marketed Health Products Directorate (MHPD) through the Therapeutic Products Directorate's Office of Submissions and Intellectual Property within 70 days of the data-lock point.
+Upon request, reports covering intervals of 6 to 12 months should be sent to the attention of the Bureau of Biologics, Radiopharmaceuticals and Self-Care Products (BBRS), of the Marketed Health Products Directorate (MHPD) through the Office of Submissions and Intellectual Property within 70 days of the data-lock point.
 PBRERs are submitted as clinical study reports within section 5.3.6 of the CTD.
+Refer to the most up-to-date version of the Health Canada Preparing and Submitting Summary Reports for Marketed Drugs and Natural Health Products – Guidance Document for Industry for more details.

 Risk Management Plans

 Sponsors should implement surveillance programs to monitor the safety and effectiveness of their influenza vaccines.
-For newly identified risks, sponsors should provide information on their proposed pharmacovigilance plan and risk mitigation strategies to the MHPD, preferably in the format of a Risk Management Plan (RMP) or amended RMP as per ICH E2E and the Notice Regarding Implementation of Risk Management Planning.
+For newly identified risks, sponsors should provide information on their proposed pharmacovigilance plan and risk mitigation strategies to the MHPD in the format of a Risk Management Plan (RMP) or amended RMP as per the Health Canada Guidance Document – Submission of Risk Management Plans and Follow-up Commitments.
 Sponsors are encouraged to seek advice on proposed surveillance plans.
 Summaries of surveillance studies should be included in the PBRER.
 If a study is supported by the company but conducted by an outside agency, it should be listed under the proposed pharmacovigilance activities in the RMP.

 3. Contact Information

-Submission inquiries should be directed to BGTD's ORA:
+Submission inquiries should be directed to BRDD's ORA:

 Office of Regulatory Affairs